rusekr/osdkjs/README.md

 Running `grunt` is equivalent for running `grunt build builddocs`

-## Notes:
+## Notice:

-Building very old versions may be inaccurate as the build script is always of current version.
-To build very old versions use `git checkout`.
+Building some older versions may be inaccurate as the build script is always of current version.
+To build that versions use `git checkout` by tag manually and version's own build scripts and readme's.